Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Experimental settings and results

 The second experiment will determine which is the state-of-the-art approach in TSOC.
-Specifically, the five ordinal versions of the proposed approaches are benchmarked along with baseline approaches: XGBoost, LogisticRegression and TSF.
-The results for the testing sets are graphically presented in \Cref{fig:nemenyi_global_test}.
-We observe that O-MiniROCKET remains the best in three out of the four metrics, being only slightly outperformed by O-ROCKET in terms of 1-OFF.
-In general, it is noted that convolution-based methodologies have the best performance across all ordinal metrics.
-For MAE, the top clique is only composed of the four top-ranked ordinal approaches (note that the LogReg method is outside this clique).
-Focusing now on the performance of the deep learners, the O-InceptionTime remains the best method if we keep convolution-based techniques aside, except for the CCR metric.
-The reason behind this behaviour is that O-InceptionTime requires more training patterns to improve its performance.
-Note that TSF and LogReg achieve their best results for CCR.
-This is understandable as the goal of these approaches along with XGBoost is achieving the best results in the nominal performance metric (CCR).
-Moreover, since most of the top-performing approaches are in the same clique, and no significant differences are achieved among them, it can be said that there is still room for better algorithms to be adapted and developed for TSOC problems.
+Specifically, the seven ordinal versions of the proposed approaches are benchmarked along with the four comparative approaches introduced in \Cref{sec:comparisons}: XGBoost, LogReg, TSF, and HC2.
+For this, an adaptation of the critical difference diagram \cite{demsar06comparisons} has been used.
+The methodologies have been grouped into cliques, suggesting no significant difference in rank.
+These cliques were formed using the Holm correction for multiple testing as detailed in \cite{garcia08pairwise}, with a significance level of $0.05$.
+The results are graphically presented in \Cref{fig:nemenyi_global_test}, revealing that O-MiniROCKET consistently outperforms other methods across all metrics.
+Convolution-based methodologies, in general, demonstrate superior performance across all metrics.
+For MAE, O-MiniROCKET emerges as the top-performing approach, achieving significantly better results compared to all the other methods.
+Focusing now on the performance of the deep learners and keeping the convolution-based techniques aside, the O-InceptionTime is the best in terms of MAE and 1-OFF, being outperformed by O-CNN and by O-LITETime in terms of CCR and QWK, respectively.
+This is because deep learners require more training patterns to improve their performance.
+Notably, TSF and HC2 achieve their best performance for CCR, which aligns with their design objective.
+Moreover, except for MAE, where the O-MiniROCKET's superiority is statistically significant, and QWK, where both the O-MiniROCKET and O-MultiROCKET are the leading approaches (top clique), there are no significant differences among the top-performing methods for the remaining metrics.
+Therefore, it can be said that there is still room for better algorithms to be adapted and developed for TSOC problems.
 Furthermore, another way of improvement could be extending the problems archive, to include a wider range of datasets.

-With the goal of assessing the computational load of the approaches, \Cref{fig:runtimes} compares the execution times with respect to the MAE.
-It can be observed that ROCKET-based methodologies have the best balance between time and performance, being the O-MiniROCKET the best.